Tejanadh/Tejanadh/README.md

 ## About

-B.Tech Computer Science (graduating 2028). ~2 years independent smart contract security research across Solana and Ethereum.
+B.Tech Computer Science ~2 years independent smart contract security research across Solana and Ethereum.

 **Open to:** remote Smart Contract Security Researcher / Auditor roles — full-time, part-time, or internship — with audit firms and protocols that care about rigorous, reproducible work.